Community-Based Fact-Checking on Twitter's Birdwatch Platform: Introduction

-Informed by these findings, Twitter has recently launched ``Birdwatch,'' a new attempt to address misinformation on social media by harnessing the ``wisdom of crowds.''
-Birdwatch is a community-driven approach to identify misleading tweets on Twitter.
+Informed by these findings, Twitter has recently launched ``Birdwatch,'' a new attempt to address misinformation on social media by harnessing the wisdom of crowds.
+Different from earlier crowd-based fact-checking initiatives, Birdwatch is a community-driven approach to identify misleading tweets directly on Twitter (see example in Fig.~\ref{fig:screenshot}).
 The idea is that the user base on Twitter provides a wealth of knowledge that can help in the fight against misinformation.
-On Birdwatch, users can identify tweets they believe are misleading and write (textual) notes that provide \emph{context} to the tweet.
+On Birdwatch, users can identify tweets they believe are misleading (\eg, factual errors) or not misleading (\eg, satire) and write (textual) notes that provide \emph{context} to the tweet.
 They can also add links to their sources of information.
-A key feature of Birdwatch is that it also uses a rating mechanism that allows users to rate the quality of other participants' notes.
+A key feature of Birdwatch is that it implements a rating mechanism that allows users to rate the quality of other participants' notes.
 These ratings should help to identify the context that people will find most helpful and raise its visibility to other users.
-While the Birdwatch feature is currently in pilot phase and only available via a separate Birdwatch website, Twitter's goal is that community-written notes will be visible directly on tweets, available to everyone on Twitter.
+While the Birdwatch feature is currently in pilot phase and only directly visible on tweets to pilot participants in the \US, Twitter's goal is that Birdwatch will be available to everyone on Twitter.

-\textbf{Research goal: } In this work, we provide a holistic analysis of the new Birdwatch pilot on Twitter.
+\textbf{Research goal: } In this work, we provide a holistic analysis of the Birdwatch pilot on Twitter.
 We empirically analyze how users interact with Birdwatch and study factors that make community-created fact checks more likely to be perceived as helpful or unhelpful by other users.
-Specifically, we address the following research questions: \begin{itemize} \item \textbf{(RQ1)} \emph{What are specific reasons due to which Birdwatch users report tweets?} \item \textbf{(RQ2)} \emph{How do Birdwatch notes for tweets categorized as being misleading vs. not misleading differ in terms of their content characteristics? (\eg, sentiment, length)} \item \textbf{(RQ3)} \emph{Are tweets from Twitter accounts with certain characteristics (\eg, politicians, accounts with many followers) more likely to be fact-checked on Birdwatch?} \item \textbf{(RQ4)} \emph{Which characteristics of Birdwatch notes are associated with greater helpfulness for other users?} \item \textbf{(RQ5)} \emph{Does the level of consensus between users vary depending on the level of social influence of the source tweet?} \end{itemize}
+Specifically, we address the following research questions: \begin{itemize} \item \textbf{(RQ1)} \emph{What are specific reasons due to which Birdwatch users report tweets?} \item \textbf{(RQ2)} \emph{How do Birdwatch notes for tweets categorized as being misleading vs. not misleading differ in terms of their content characteristics (\eg, sentiment, length)?} \item \textbf{(RQ3)} \emph{Are tweets from Twitter accounts with certain characteristics (\eg, politicians, accounts with many followers) more likely to be fact-checked on Birdwatch?} \item \textbf{(RQ4)} \emph{Which characteristics of Birdwatch notes are associated with greater helpfulness for other users?} \item \textbf{(RQ5)} \emph{How is the level of consensus among users associated with the social influence of the author of the source tweet?} \end{itemize}